spraakbanken/sparv/docs/user-manual/corpus-configuration.md

 ### Scrambling and Anonymisation

 The `export.scramble_on` setting is used by all export formats that support scrambling.
-It controls which annotation your corpus will be scrambled on.
-Typical settings are `export.scramble_on: <sentence>` or `export.scramble_on:
+It controls which annotation your corpus will be scrambled on (by default, no scrambling is performed).
+Typical settings are `export.scramble_on:
-<paragraph>`.
-For example, setting this to `<paragraph>` would lead to all paragraphs being randomly shuffled in the
+<sentence>` or `export.scramble_on: <paragraph>`.
+For example, setting this to `<paragraph>` would lead to all
-export, while the sentences and tokens within the paragraphs keep their original order.
+paragraphs being randomly shuffled in the export, while the sentences and tokens within the paragraphs keep their original order.

 The `export.word` option defines the strings to be output as tokens in the export.
 By default, this is set to `<token:word>`.
 A useful application for this setting is anonymisation of texts.
 If you want to produce XML containing